 Another thing we noticed, when shooting broader or multiple subjects in the long-range, the sharpness of the image becomes quite uneven.

 While the middle or center of the image manages to be sharp, the corners of the subject tend to get blurry, and the colors start to fade.
-However, this does not occur when shooting things in a short-range.
-Compared to the other lenses of Minolta, this one produces a significantly small quantity of barrel distortion.
+However, this does not occur when shooting things in a short-range with a digital camera.
+Compared to the other focus lenses of Minolta, this one produces a significantly small quantity of barrel distortion.

-The bokeh isn’t as smooth as the MD 50mm 1:1.7, but it does a fairly good job.
+The bokeh isn’t as smooth as the MD 50mm 1:1.7, but it does a fairly good job with clear image quality.
 You may also notice the cat’s eye and strong outlining effect at the wider aperture range.
 However, these issues don’t occur when shooting in f/2.4 and more.

 All in all, it is a joy to use this lens as it’s a well-made versatile lens that will give you great pictures and videos during most scenarios.

-Compared to other 50mm lenses, the sharpness and build quality really stand out.
+Compared to other 50mm lenses, the sharpness, and build quality really stand out.
+Most of the reviews on this lens is positive in a different online shop.
 Using this lens will make you forget that this was built decades ago as the quality is outstanding.

 The flare resistance of the lens is quite weak.